-Our Line of Credit Has Expired And We May Need To Raise Additional Capital In The Future, Which May Not Be Available On Terms Acceptable To Us, Or At All.
-We have generated significant net losses and operating losses in recent periods, and have experienced volatility in our cash flows from operations ranging from positive cash flows from operations of \$858,000 in the year ended March 31, 2005, to negative cash flows from operations of \$718,000 and \$4.8 million in the years ended March 31, 2004, and 2003, respectively.
+We May Need To Raise Additional Capital In The Future, Which May Not Be Available On Terms Acceptable To Us, Or At All.
+We have generated significant net losses and operating losses in recent periods, and have experienced volatility in our cash flows from operations ranging from positive cash flows from operations of \$858,000 in the year ended March 31, 2005, to negative cash flows from operations of \$718,000 and \$4.8 million in the years ended March 31, 2004 and 2003, respectively.
+Additionally, we failed to meet certain debt covenants under our credit agreement with our bank in two of our last four fiscal quarters.
 While we completed a \$10.1 million convertible debenture financing and our Iteris Subsidiary closed a \$5.0 million term loan in May 2004, the majority of the proceeds from such financings were used to purchase the Series A preferred stock of our Iteris Subsidiary held by outside investors.